MarkDemidovs/MarkDemidovs/README.md

 i have a bunch of projects created under my belt, most of them being private (due to being built for my personal knowledge!), but rarely I may create a public project.

-you may reach me via my e-mail (markdemidovs@proton.me) or x! i am continuously trying to remake my online identity, so hang on.
+you may reach me via my e-mail (markdemidovs@proton.me) or x!